Florida–Georgia football rivalry: Okefenokee Oar

-Unlike many college sports rivalries, the Florida–Georgia game historically has not been played for a trophy.
+Unlike many college sports rivalries, the Georgia–Florida game historically has not been played for a trophy.
 The city of Jacksonville announced that it would award the winning teams the goalposts from the game in 1986, in order to persuade fans not to storm the field and destroy them as they had the previous two years.
 However, no goalposts were ever given out because neither university wanted them.

 In 2009, the student governments of the two universities announced the creation of a new trophy, the "Okefenokee Oar".
 The 10-foot-long Oar was donated anonymously to the University of Florida in 2009, and has opposing sides carved with symbols and logos from each school.
 The Oar was carved from the remains of a 1,000-year-old cypress tree that once grew in the Okefenokee Swamp, which straddles the Florida–Georgia border and was the source of an interstate boundary dispute.
 Beginning with the 2009 contest, the Okefenokee Oar is presented to the winning university's student body president.
 No trophy is presented at the game, however.

 Notable games

-As with all intense rivalries, the Florida/Georgia series has seen many memorable games that simultaneously brought joy and anguish to partisans of the schools.

-1928: Ending the drought
+1928

 When Charlie Bachman became the 1928 Gators' new head coach, he inherited a team loaded with talent recruited by his predecessor, Harold Sebring.
 However, he also inherited a program which had never come close to beating the Georgia Bulldogs, their Southern Intercollegiate Athletic Association rival.
 Georgia was 6–0 against Florida with five shutouts and an overall scoring advantage of 190–9.

 The teams met again in Savannah, Georgia on November 10, and Bachman's Gators finally beat the Bulldogs through the efforts of Florida's "Phantom Four" backfield of Dale Van Sickle, Carl Brumbaugh, Rainey Cawthon, Clyde Crabtree and Royce Goodbread.
 With Florida holding a commanding lead in fourth quarter, jubilant Gator fans prematurely rushed the field to tear down the goal posts, resulting in fist fights breaking out between supporters of the two schools.
 Order was restored, the game was completed, and Florida earned its first victory in the series by the score of 26–6.

-1941: Sinkwich beats Florida with a broken jaw
+1941

 Georgia's All-American back Frank Sinkwich had broken his jaw in a game earlier in the season, but that didn't keep him off the field.
-Wearing a custom-made chinstrap attached to his helmet, Sinkwich ran 31 times for 142 and two touchdowns and kicked Georgia's first field goal since 1924 in the Bulldogs' 19–3 victory over the Gators.
+Wearing a custom-made chinstrap attached to his helmet, Sinkwich ran 31 times for 142 yards and two touchdowns and kicked Georgia's first field goal since 1924 in the Bulldogs' 19–3 victory over the Gators.
 When speaking about the loss after the game, Florida coach Tom Lieb simply said "Too much Sinkwich."